-During times when temperatures remain below zero for an extended period or when there is heavy snowfall, we give priority to the roads on the primary gritting routes.
-Of these roads there are four priority routes (about 70km worth) that are treated first, and only once the council is happy that these are clear will the remaining nine routes be covered.
+During times when temperatures remain below freezing for an extended period, or when there is heavy snowfall, we give priority to the roads on the primary gritting routes.
+Of these roads there are 4 priority routes (about 70km worth) that are treated first, and only once the council is happy that these are clear will the remaining 9 routes be covered.

 Except in the case of sudden changes in the weather, when an immediate response may be called for, salting will normally start at either 5am or 7pm.